mirjanacale/eye-breaker/README.md

 ## Introduction
-Eye-bracker is a arcade game where the player controls a paddle to deflect a bouncing eyeball.
+Eye-breaker is a arcade game where the player controls a paddle to deflect a bouncing eyeball.
 The goal is to smash a wall of colored bricks by hitting them with the eyeball.The paddle moves horizontally.It's a classic that continues to captivate players of all ages.

   ## How to Play